 - Jobs Getting Stuck: ApplicationMaster might have some containers that were allocated on the nodes, which are now lost.
 AM will keep retrying to launch containers on those nodes for some time before asking for new containers.
-Similarly, reducers continue trying to fetch output of Map tasks from lost nodes before Map tasks are retried.
+Similarly, reducers continue trying to fetch the output of Map tasks from lost nodes before Map tasks are retried.

-In the next sections we discuss how we tackle the above problems using a combination of pre-existing and new techniques based on Spot instance termination notifications.
+In the next sections, we discuss how we tackle the above problems using a combination of pre-existing and new techniques based on Spot instance termination notifications.

 Handling Spot Losses: The Basics